 This guidance provides the necessary procedures to complete the online application and reporting for the Summer School Program approval process.
-The Summer School Application and Licensed Personnel (MIS03) report will be open for submission beginning March 4, 2019.
 All summer school applications must be received by the North Dakota Department of Public Instruction (NDDPI) fifteen days prior to the start of the program.
 Please follow the steps below for the State Automated Reporting System (STARS) reporting:

 - Log into STARS.
 You need authority to enter licensed personnel information just as you would during the regular school year.

 - Once you are logged into STARS, it will bring you to the “Fill Out Reports” page.
 Click on the + next to “Personnel” to expand the folder.
 If you do not see this folder, contact your school administrator to grant you permission to this report.
 To grant permission, choose “Manage Users” under “Security” on the left side bar.

 - Click on the + next to “Summer School Licensed Personnel (MIS03)” to view your district and plant identification.

 - Choose the appropriate “Plant Identification” (County, LEA, Plant number) for the elementary or high school program.
 A Summer School Licensed Personnel (MIS03) box will appear to your right.

 - Choose the the most recent school year and click “Select”.

 - Choose “Summer School Application” located on the left side bar, “Check Out” and enter the requested information.
 Once finished, click “Save”, “Check In”, and “Validate”.
 Correct any validation flags and then click “Submit”.